Queensland University of Technology

 Course overview

-Before you go out on professional placement, you will have the opportunity to gain experience working with clients at the QUT Psychology and Counselling Clinic.
+Before you go out on professional placement, you will have the opportunity to gain experience working with clients in the QUT Psychology and Counselling Clinic.
 You will be supported to step into the workplace and build your professional capabilities and networks through Work Integrated Learning.
 Placement opportunities exist across a wide variety of settings, allowing you to gain a diversity of practice and training.

 CSP Subsidised Fees Available